Recency Effect illustration

 Definition

 • The recency effect is the tendency for recently presented information, items, or impressions to be remembered or weighted more strongly than earlier information.
 In memory research, it is commonly treated as one part of the broader serial position effect, where people tend to recall the first and last items in a sequence better than middle items.
-(APA Dictionary)

 Core Idea